bediger4000/balancedice/README.md

 # Balance a pile of dice

-Found this on Twiter, with no other explanation:
+Found this on Twitter, with no other explanation:

 ![problem statement](20210913_081110.jpg?raw=true)